-Protester's funeral becomes new flashpoint in Sudan unrest
+Protester's funeral becomes new flashpoint in Sudan unrest as protests spread

 After Othman had been buried and the weekly Muslim Friday prayers began at noon, the mourners dwindled to hundreds who began chanting “Down, that’s it”, which has become the slogan of protesters signaling their main demand for Bashir to step down.

-They also chanted “Freedom!
-Freedom!” and “A million martyrs for a new era!”
-Some stood on the overturned police car.

-As the atmosphere in the area grew more tense, police and other security forces pulled out of Burri completely, leaving no security presence on its streets.
+As the atmosphere in the area grew more tense, police pulled out of Burri completely, leaving no security presence on its streets.
+The Burri protests continued late into the afternoon.

+Elsewhere, demonstrators blocked Sahafa Zalat Street, one of Khartoum’s main arteries that runs through some densely populated districts.
+They included older people and many women, not just the young who have dominated most protests so far.

+At least seven police vehicles, other security forces’ vehicles and riot police were at the scene.

-Across the River Nile in the neighboring city of Omdurman, police fired tear gas at dozens of demonstrators as they left a mosque in the Wad Nubawi district, witnesses said
+In Omdurman, police fired teargas at dozens of protesters as they left a mosque in the Wad Nubawi district, witnesses said.

+The wave of protests in Sudan began on Dec.
+19 over price rises, but quickly turned into demonstrations against Bashir.
+He has blamed the unrest on foreign “agents” and challenged his opponents to seek power instead through the ballot box.

 Security forces have at times used live ammunition to disperse protesters.
 The official death toll in five weeks of protests stands at 24, including two security forces personnel.
 Rights groups say the figure may be nearly twice as high.